mplus-software/formitable-api-client/docs/Api/BookingApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **bookingCheckOut**
-> \Swagger\Client\Model\BookingPublicViewModel bookingCheckOut($uid, $version, $restaurant_uid)
+> \Swagger\Client\Model\BookingViewModel bookingCheckOut($restaurant_uid, $uid, $version, $body)

-Check-out guest
+Check-out booking

-Check-out a booking to notify that the guest has leaved the restaurant.
-Call this method again to undo the check-out.
+Check-out a booking to notify that the guest has left the restaurant.
+Call this method again to undo the check-out

 ### Example
 ```php